Toma400/Baedoor_Encyclopaedia/Mechanicum/Walkthroughs/BSaL/BSaL_Quests.md

 ♨️ - bugged
 ```
 ---
+#### Get Parchment in Evros
+This quests is given by mage in Evros Docks, if you enter his shop, after asking if he needs any help.
+It simply requires you to go further to Evros, to shop with general goods, and ask for parchment.
+After completing the quest, mage will increase your spellcasting skill by 1.
+As this quest is redoable, you can easily cheese the system and boost your skill to high levels.

 #### Herbalist Mission
 This quest is not listed in journal with specific name, but it is the only truly redoable quest you
 can get to earn money daily.